Neenga Nalla Irukkanum: Plot

-Anjalai, a village woman marries a drunkard Manickam, with a hope of changing his behavior post marriage.
-But Manickam continues drinking and goes to a level where he steals Anjalai's jewels before losing his job.
-During this time, his mother dies in a fire accident after which he vows not to drink anymore.
+Anjalai, a village woman marries a drunkard Manickam, with the hope of changing his behaviour post marriage.
+But Manickam continues drinking and goes to a level where he steals Anjalai's jewelry before losing his job.
+During this time, his mother dies in a fire accident after which he vows not to drink any more.
 Meanwhile, Manickam falls sick after damaging his liver as a result of excessive drinking.
-In order to safeguard his life, Anjalai collects money by begging in the streets and donation from the chief minister of the state.
+To safeguard his life, Anjalai collects money by begging in the streets and donation from the chief minister of the state.
 Manickam is sent to the United States for treatment.
-When the couple return to India after Manickam gets cured, he starts drinking again and gets addicted to it.
+When the couple returns to India after Manickam gets cured, he starts drinking again and gets addicted to it.
 Unable to tolerate his change in behaviour, Anjalai ends her life.
-This forces all the women in the village join to protest against alcohol.
+This forces all the women in the village to jointly launch a protest against alcohol.